JordanKitto/Banking_System-GUI-/README.md

 Usage

-  Login/Sign Up:
+1. **Login/Sign Up:**
   - On the initial screen, enter a 4-digit account number and PIN.
   - If you are a new user, click Sign Up to create your account.
   - If you already have an account, click Login.

 ![image](https://github.com/user-attachments/assets/0fa3ffc9-e14d-4a05-8564-418ddb0bdc9d)

-  Home Page:
+2. **Home Page:**
 Once logged in, you can:
 - View your current balance.
 - Deposit money by entering an amount and clicking Deposit.
 - Withdraw money (if sufficient funds exist) by entering an amount and clicking Withdraw.
 - Transfer money by entering a recipient's account number and the transfer amount, then clicking Transfer.

 ![image](https://github.com/user-attachments/assets/d75bb367-4847-4541-8866-bbc064c02464)

-  Logout:
+3. **Logout:**
+Once logged in, you can:
 - Click Logout to exit the home page and return to the login screen.